Go Ad-Free

 Final Words:

 We would like to see fewer prescription drug commercials on television.
 What about you?
 Share your thoughts in the comment section below.
-Would you like to see fewer smiling faces and distracting images during the mandatory listing of serious drug side effects?
+Would you like to see fewer smiling faces, singing and distracting images during the mandatory listing of serious drug side effects?
 Please share your comments.
 We will pass them along to executives at the FDA.
 Maybe someone there will listen.

 If you think this is an important message, please share it with friends and family.
 You know the drill.
 Scroll to the top of the page and click on email, Twitter or Facebook.
 Please spread the word that the FDA needs to crack down on deceptive drug ads.
 And Congress needs to pass legislation like the bill that Abigail Spanberger has submitted: Banning Misleading Drug Ads Act.
-Remember, the latest “guidance” from the FDA about DTC advertising contains “nonbinding recommendations.”
+Remember, the “guidance” from the FDA about DTC advertising contains “nonbinding recommendations.”

 Rate this article